galacticcouncil/Basilisk-docs/docs/infra_testnet.md

   selector:
     app.kubernetes.io/name: public-rpc
 ```

-#### Ingress:
-Ingress Manifest remains exactly the same.
-### What are the challenges we faced?
-Apart from the choice that we had to make between EC2 and Fargate instances, we had an issue that wasn't that easy to be dealt with: namely, the **volumes**.
-During our deployment, we found out that we had to pass a configuration to our Basilisk Command, which could not be stored in a `config-map`, since the configuration was more than 4MB in size, whereas config-maps can only store up to 1MB.
-Now the problem is that, this is something pretty straight forward to do in Kubernetes (create a Volume, put a file or folder inside and use it from other pods) with EC2, the task isn't so simple with Fargate.
-In Fargate, Volumes were not supported until August 2020, and the feature is still not mature.
-So if you have to heavily use volumes in your Kubernetes Deployment, please take this into account.
-We could however solve this issue following this [documentation, with AWS EFS](https://aws.amazon.com/blogs/aws/new-aws-fargate-for-amazon-eks-now-supports-amazon-efs/).
-This link will save your ass if you have to use volumes with Fargate, trust me.
+### Ingress {#bob-ingress}
+The Ingress manifest for Bob is the same as the one for [Alice above](#alice-ingress).

 ## ACM and Route53
-If you need to expose your node to the outside world, with a nice and secured URL, you can use AWS ACM.
-Basically, all you need to do is to create a certificate with the name of your URL, validate it (via DNS), and get the result ARN.
-Then add it as a value of the `alb.ingress.kubernetes.io/certificate-arn` parameter in your Ingress Manifest file, and voilà !
+If you need to expose your node to the outside world with a nice and secure URL, you can use AWS ACM.
+Basically, all you need to do is to create a certificate with the name of your URL, validate it (via DNS) and get the result ARN.
+Then add it as a value of the `alb.ingress.kubernetes.io/certificate-arn` parameter in your Ingress Manifest file, and voilà!

-## Terraform for Automated Deployment
+## Terraform for Automated Provisioning
-Of course, the creation of your certificate can be done through Terraform, if you want to automate it in your CI (we didn't make this choice, but we will probably deploy it later).
-However, this .tf file might be of a great help to you:
+Of course, the creation of your certificate can be done through Terraform in case you want to automate it in your CI (we didn't make this choice yet, but we still might do so in the future).
+For some inspiration you can take a look at the `.tf` file below:

 ```
 provider "aws" {
   region = "eu-west-1"